 San Jacinto College requirements for receiving financial aid include the following components:

-Students are expected to pass a minimum of 75 percent of all hours attempted at San Jacinto College.
-All transfer hours are included in the pass rate calculation.
+Students are expected to pass a minimum of 67 percent of all hours attempted at San Jacinto College.
+All transfer hours are included in the pass rate calculation. - Time Frame Component

-Students receiving financial aid funds will be expected to complete their San Jacinto College educational objective or course of study within the first 90 hours attempted, including college preparatory and transfer hours.
+Students receiving financial aid funds will be expected to complete their San Jacinto College educational objective or course of study within 150 percent of the program's published length, including college preparatory and transfer hours.

 Grades of F, FX, I, NG, W, repeated courses, ESOL, and college preparatory courses are counted in the total number of hours attempted.
 However, for repeated and ESOL courses, only the higher grade is used in computing the cumulative grade point average and pass rate.
 Students can receive aid for a repeated course once after passing the course if they are in good standing.